Import

 Tip: Starting your import from the right place saves time and helps keep your activities organized automatically.

-6. Some fields cannot be imported.
-So once you have imported your file, you must complete the configuration for each activity record.
-Look below for more guidance on that.
+7. Some fields cannot be imported.
+Once you have imported your source file, you must complete the configuration for each activity record.
+For example, you may need to assign activity types, run models, and attach programmatic metrics in the FieldDoc system.

 Dig in!
 Interactive Training Tutorial